2.5 DIESEL 4X4 TRUCKS

 harmonic balancer or damper meeting SFI Spec 18.1.

 Hitch: The hitch must be a receiver-style hitch; reinforcements are permitted.
 Any hitch attachments /bracing must be from frame down not from axle up.
 Reinforcements must not extend forward of the centerline of the rear axle.
+Reinforcing materials will all be below the plane of the frame rails.
 Trick hitches are prohibited.
 The hooking point must be the rear-most point on the vehicle and

 must be rearward of the stock location of the tailgate.
 Hitch must be a minimum of 44” measured form the centerline of the rear axle to the hooking point.
 The hitch must be horizontal to the ground and stationary in all directions.
 Bumpers may be notched or removed.
 The hitch’s height from the ground may not exceed 26 inches and be adjustable to 24”on 4wd units and 30” and be adjustable to 28” inches on 2wd units.
 The hooking point must have a minimum 3.750-inch inside diameter opening for the sled hook.
 The hooking point will be measured to the rear of the opening in the clevis/hook loop.Hooking point (i.e. where the hook drops) must be parallel to the ground.
 Final decision of legality of all hitches resides with the head tech official.